microsoft/PowerPlatformConnectors/certified-connectors/ISOPlanner/Readme.md

 Creates a new approval.

 ### Create or Update Library item
-Create or update an item in the library.
+Creates or updates an item in the library.

+### Delete an event
+Deletes an Event.

+### Delete a task
+Deletes a task.

 ### Delete a KPI data point
-Delete a KPI datapoint.
+Deletes a KPI datapoint.

 ### Delete a subtask of an event
 Deletes a subtask from an event.